roboticaml/roboticaml.github.io/posts/make-better-decisions-be-a-better-you.md

 # Make better decisions, be a better you
 >![Question marks](/images/question-marks.png) <br />

-### [According to Sci NC](http://science.unctv.org/content/reportersblog/choices){:target="_blank"} we  each typically make 35,000 decisions every day, and we don't always choose well. <
+### [According to Sci NC](http://science.unctv.org/content/reportersblog/choices){:target="_blank"} we humans each typically make 35,000 decisions every day, and we don't always choose well.

-Our choice-making strategy is complex, working in factors including impulse, pleasing others, delegation, prioritisation and, of course, reasoning.
+As a species, our choice-making strategy is complex, working in factors including impulse, pleasing others, delegation, prioritisation and, of course, reasoning.
 And there are pressures which may lead to compromised judgements.

 - Time
 - Decision fatigue